honwei189/shellscripts/setup/GlusterFS-Setup/README.md

    - The script will wait for the master node to confirm the connection.

 4. **Confirm on Master Node**:
-   - On the master node (the primary node in the cluster), run the script to add or rejoin the server to the cluster.
+   - On the master node (the primary node in the cluster), run the script to add the server to the cluster or rejoin the cluster.
 Use the `--add-node` or `--rejoin` option depending on the scenario.

  - Example for adding a new node:
      ```bash
-     sh glusterfs-setup.sh --add-node --cluster-nodes 10.1.1.210,10.1.1.122
+     sh glusterfs-setup.sh --add-node --cluster-nodes 10.1.1.210,10.1.1.122,10.1.1.123
      ```
    - Example for rejoining a node:
      ```bash
-     sh glusterfs-setup.sh --rejoin --cluster-nodes 10.1.1.210,10.1.1.122
+     sh glusterfs-setup.sh --rejoin --cluster-nodes 10.1.1.210
      ```

 5. **Verify the Node Status**: